mlibrary/umlib_theme/README.md

 - Primary admin actions
 - Main content

-For more information, see the Drupal umlib_admin Figma file.
+For more information, see the Drupal umlib_theme Figma file.
 Ask Bridget for permission as needed.

 ## Website header